 This resource is meant primarily to help you, as a caregiver, gain a better understanding of how loss and grief can affect you and the person with dementia.
-It also provides valuable information to help people with dementia deal with their own losses and grief, and live as well as possible with the disease.
+It also provides valuable information to help people with dementia deal with their own losses and grief, and live as well as possible with dementia.
 In addition, you will find useful strategies and tips to:

-- Help you cope with multiple losses and grief - Stay connected to the person with dementia - Remain healthy and resilient through the progression of the disease
+- Help you cope with multiple losses and grief. - Stay connected to the person with dementia. - Remain healthy and resilient through the progression of the dementia.

 Loss and grief are among the most significant and challenging issues you will face as a caregiver when supporting a person with dementia.
-Dementia is a fatal, progressive and degenerative disease that destroys brain cells.
-Whether you are caring for your spouse, your parent or a friend with dementia, you may experience losses and grief in different ways at all stages in the dementia caregiving journey.
+Dementia is usually progressive, and as more brain cells become damaged and eventually die, the symptoms of most dementia types will gradually get worse.
+Whether you are caring for your spouse, your parent or a friend with dementia, you may experience loss and grief in different ways at all stages of the dementia caregiving journey.